Maari (film): Plot

 Police Constable Arumugam talks to the new Sub-Inspector, Arjun, about Maari, a local rowdy who rose to fame after killing a rival rowdy, Pandi.
-He wants to get evidence that Maari killed Pandi so that he can put Maari behind bars.
+He wants to get evidence that Maari murdered Pandi so that he can put Maari behind bars.
 Maari is an irritating guy who, along with his henchmen Sanikilamai and Adithangi, constantly pesters the people in the area and extorts money from them.
 His main line of work is training racing pigeons.
-His boss is Velu, a don who is also involved in the pigeon races and sandalwood smuggling.
+His boss is Velu, a don also involved in pigeon races and sandalwood smuggling.

-Maari constantly has fights with "Bird" Ravi, another local rowdy who is also working under Velu.
-One day, a lady named Sridevi enters the business, trying to open a boutique in Maari's area.
-Maari forcefully becomes her partner in the shop.
+Maari constantly fights with "Bird" Ravi, another local rowdy who also works under Velu.
+One day, a lady named Sridevi enters the business, trying to open a boutique in Maari's area, and Maari forcefully becomes her partner in the shop.
 He angers her after she loses a couple's order after Maari purposely increases their bill.
+Soon after, he starts to annoy one of her customers.
 She goes to the police station and decides to help Arjun catch Maari by getting close to him, pretending to fall in love with him, and incriminating him with evidence of his confession.
 He had tried to kill the rival rowdy but failed.
-She shoots the talk with Maari in a drunken state, who describes the murder, 8 years before, Pandi killed one of Maari's pigeons, and Maari stabbed Up Pandi who got killed later on by somebody else, which Maari took credit for.
+She shoots the talk with Maari in a drunken state, who describes the murder.
+Eight years ago, Pandi killed one of Maari's pigeons, and Maari stabbed Pandi, who was later killed by somebody else, for which Maari took credit.
 The next morning, Arjun arrests Maari.

-Seven months later, when he is released, he discovers that the police also arrested Velu for sandalwood smuggling.
-The people discover that Arjun is a corrupt cop, and he and Ravi are working together and have arrested some people in the area under the pretext of smuggling to extort money and sent them to prison.
+Seven months later, when Maari is released, he discovers that the police also arrested Velu for sandalwood smuggling.
+The people discover that Arjun is a corrupt cop, and he and Ravi work together and have arrested some people in the area under the pretext of smuggling to extort money and send them to prison.
 Maari decides to take revenge on the duo.
-He first frees the local people from the extortion by Ravi's gang, while Sridevi apologises to him and also falls in love with him for real.
-Sanikilamai reveals to Sridevi that Maari loved and cared his pigeons since no one cared for him.
+He first frees the local people from the extortion by Ravi's gang, while Sridevi apologizes to him and falls in love with him for real.
+Sanikilamai tells Sridevi that Maari loved and cared for his pigeons since no one cared for him.

 Later, Maari captures one of Arjun's smuggling vehicles and the driver, forcing Arjun to release Velu.
 Also, the people arrested for removing sandalwood get released, and the people respect Maari.
 When Arjun takes revenge by burning Maari's pigeon coop, which kills 10 of his pigeons, he gets angry.
 He goes to Arjun's sandalwood place and beats up Arjun, Ravi, and their henchmen.
 Ravi agrees to confess everything.
-Angered, Arjun stabs Ravi.
-Eventually, the Revenue Department arrives and arrests him after Aarumugam reveals his secrets to the department.
-Finally, Sridevi approaches Maari to confess her love to him, which he rejects, returning to pester the local people and extort them for cash.
+Angered, Arjun stabs Ravi but is eventually arrested by the Revenue Department after Aarumugam reveals Arjun's secrets to them.
+Finally, Sridevi approaches Maari to confess her love, but he rejects it and returns to pestering the local people and extorting them for cash.